-Michelle teaches year 3 in Room 9 and is Leader of the Middle Division.
+Michelle teaches Years 3/4 in Room 2 and is Leader of the Junior Middle Division.
 She is a strong believer in a team ethos where students support each other to attain individual goals.
-Michelle is Head of Maths in the school and runs both the Accelerating Learning in Mathematics (ALiM) and Numbershack programmes.
+Michelle is Head of Maths in the school and oversees the Number Shack and maths intervention programmes.
 Michelle also has expertise in Written Language and likes to encourage creativity in her students through her own skills and passion for Visual Art.

 Amy has a lot to offer our senior school students with years of experience teaching Years 7 and 8.
-She has curriculum strengths in Science and Numeracy and forms part of the Curriculum Teams in both areas.
-Amy is the Waterpolo coordinator, assists our Physical Activity Leaders (PALS) to run lunchtime games for the school during Friday lunchtimes, and ensures the Sports Shed monitors are well stocked and organised.
-Her classroom challenges students to engage with their learning and to work hard to reach their potential - while also having fun!
+She has curriculum strengths in Science and Numeracy and is passionate about engaging students in these curriculum areas.
+Amy is the Waterpolo coordinator, organises our Year 8 Ski trip, and is the coordinator for our Year 7 & 8 Science Fair students.
+Amy enjoys building strong relationships with her students so they have the confidence to take risks with their learning.
+Her classroom challenges students to develop greater independence with their learning, and to work hard to reach their potential - while also having fun!

 Debbie has been at Fairfield since 2009 after graduating as a mature student following many years as a teacher aide.
 She is excited about teaching in an Innovative Learning Environment (ILE) and sees teaching and learning as a shared journey.
 Debbie has curriculum strengths in all aspects of Literacy, particularly Spelling, Grammar and Writing, and in Numeracy.
 She is a member of the Literacy, Mathematics, and Science Curriculum Teams, and assists with the Junior Choir.
 Debbie sees herself as a facilitator of learning.
 She gives children the skills and belief in themselves to be successful problem learners in a classroom environment that is safe, happy and caring.